exercism/docs/community/becoming-a-maintainer.md

 ## Rewards

-The main incentives for being an Exercism Maintainer are intrinsic: working on a meaningful project; working with other smart, kind people; developing both technical and soft skills; having a meaningful out-of-work entry on your résumé.
+The main incentives for being an Exercism Maintainer tend to be intrinsic: e.g. the fun of building something meaningful and useful with other likeminded people, There are also career benefits such as improving your personal network, developing both technical and soft skills. and having a meaningful out-of-work entry on your résumé.

 We also provide some extra benefits:
 - A "Maintainer" badge on profiles and around the website.